 6. Rice, lentil – and tomatoes!

 Yesterday rice and lentils, today rice and lentils, and tomorrow rice and lentils – and vegetables!
 In the poor region of Far West Nepal, Finland’s water programme is helping to diversify people’s diets.
 When there is more water available, it can also be used for growing vegetables.
-About 33 000 families have established vegetable plots over a period of ten years.
-In areas with a more abundant water supply, people have built greenhouses, which mainly produce tomatoes, both during and outside the season.
+Between 2006 and 2016 about 43 000 families established vegetable plots.
+In areas with a more abundant water supply, people built greenhouses, which mainly produce tomatoes, both during and outside the season.

 Photo: Jukka Ilomäki, graphics: Juho Hiilivirta